Key Insights of Insurance Eligibility in Medical Billing

 5. Maintaining Communication

 You must be in constant communication with your patients during the verification of their insurance eligibility.
 It is vital to ensure that their medical bills are appropriately generated.
+Insurance coverage details can be shared with them so that they are kept in the loop throughout the procedure.

 You can inform them about their deductibles and copayments, along with any additional expenses.
 This will prevent any unnecessary denials from them, as they will already be in sync.